gracelang/language/standard.md

 Object
 ------

-All Grace objects understand the methods in type `Object`.
+All Grace objects (except `done`) understand the methods in type `Object`.
 These methods will often be omitted when other types are described.

 ```